ninetails/monorepo-react-ssr/CONTRIBUTING.md

   Finds on every changed package since `develop` for a script named `lint` and runs it in parallel.
 Bail on first error found.
 - **pre-push**: runs test
   Finds on every changed package since `develop` for a script named `test` and runs it in parallel.
 Bail on first error found.

+## NPM Scripts for root

+- **co**: runs comittizen
+  That will run `npx git-cz`, that will download and execute a helper for writting commit messages
+- **lint**: runs `lint` script on every package that has it.
+- **reset**: make a clean install on repository
+- **test**: runs `test` script on every package that has it

+## Speeding up Yarn installs

+As optional you can copy `.yarnrc.example` file as `.yarnrc`.
+It was configurated to cache Tarball dependencies from yarn, allowing non-first installations to use local downloaded packages.